21 Back Exercises at Home for Bigger & Stronger Back

 5. Dumbbell Shrug

-The dumbbell shrug exercise is one of the best exercises to build bigger, stronger trapezius muscles.
+The dumbbell shrug exercise is another great exercise to build bigger, stronger trapezius, upper back, and neck muscles.

 How To Do